 Professional advice: Ideally as part of an SEM campaign, both SEO and PPC require an SEO expert or PPC specialist to manage the campaign and make sure that you have selected the best keywords within budget and your marketing campaign delivers the desired results.
 You can manage the campaigns yourself, but you cannot be assured that you will get the desired results.

 Whether you choose to invest in an SEO or PPC program will ultimately depend on your marketing strategy.
 When launching a new website, you may need to see fast results and use a short term call to action PPC campaign but over the long term, an SEO strategy will return more money on your SEM investment.
-Contact us to find out more about SEO and what strategy will best fit your SEM campaign objectives.
+Ultimately, if budget allows, both mean you have more exposure on that first page of Google meaning you are more likely to entice a customer to your site.
+Contact us to find out more about SEO/PPC and what strategy will best fit your SEM campaign objectives.